wearable-motion-capture/arm-pose-estimation/README.md

 ## Install

-If you only want to use this package, you can install it with `pip install wear_mocap_ape`
+If you only want to use this package, you can install it with `pip install wear_mocap_ape`.

 If you want to develop this package, clone the git repository and install it with `pip install -e \path\to\project\root`.